Affiliate links on Android Authority may earn us a commission. Learn more.

 The best Google Pixel 6a alternatives

-The Galaxy A53 5G is one of the best Pixel 6a alternatives for the same stack of cash.
-Both devices will set you back $449, and they’re among the best affordable phones on the market right now.
+The Galaxy A54 5G is one of the best Pixel 6a alternatives for the same stack of cash.
+Samsung managed to keep its mid-ranger right at $449 for another year, making it one of the best affordable phones on the market right now.

-Samsung is playing its own in-house chipset game, bringing the Exynos 1280 to its Galaxy A53 5G.
-This is the first time we’ve seen an Exynos chipset in the US in quite a while, and though it isn’t likely to hang with Google’s Tensor chip, it still delivers solid results.
+Samsung is happy to stick with its in-house chipset, bringing an updated Exynos 1380 to its Galaxy A54 5G.
+It’s a slight upgrade over the previous Exynos 1280, but not enough to bump up the asking price.
+Although it doesn’t hang with the Tensor chip’s AI performance, it’s not a bad powerhouse.
 Although both mid-rangers offer smooth OLED panels, Samsung’s 120Hz refresh rate easily tops the 60Hz option of its Pixel rival.

-The Galaxy A53 5G also pushes its camera bump further than the Pixel 6a.
-You get four lenses to work with, capped off by a 64MP primary shooter.
-The 5MP macro may feel like a gimmick, but the 12MP ultrawide has plenty of uses.
-Samsung gives Google a run for its money with software updates — the Galaxy A53 5G is set for four full Android versions with five years of security patches.
+The Galaxy A54 5G also makes the rare move of dropping a rear camera.
+It drops to a 50MP primary sensor, partnered with a 5MP macro that still feels like a bit of a gimmick, but the 12MP ultrawide has plenty of uses.
+Samsung gives Google a run for its money with software updates — the Galaxy A54 5G is set for four full Android versions with five years of security patches.

 3. Apple iPhone SE (2022)